 Science and Policy Fellow

-Tom Bruton is a Ph.D. candidate in the Department of Civil and Environmental Engineering at UC Berkeley, where his research focuses on detoxifying soil and groundwater contaminants using a technology known as chemical oxidation.
+Tom Bruton recently graduated with a Ph.D. from the Department of Civil and Environmental Engineering at UC Berkeley, where his research focused on detoxifying soil and groundwater contaminants using chemical oxidation.
 He received his bachelor’s and master’s degrees in Civil and Environmental Engineering from Iowa State University, and Arizona State University, respectively.

 Anna Soehl, M.Sc.